simphax/Touchmote/README.md

 Touchmote is based on the WiiTUIO project which allows data from a Wii Remote to be translated as genuine Windows touch events.<br />
 Touch position is calculated using the Wii Sensor Bar.<br />
-The application is developed in primarily WPF .NET 4.5 C# and some C++.
+The application is developed in primarily C# .NET 4.5 and some C++.

 Prerequisites
 ==============